 The entitlement to the above benefits is subject to the companies' fulfilling the conditions specified in the Law, and the regulations promulgated thereunder and the letters of approval for the specific investments in "Approved Enterprises".
 In the event of failure to comply with these conditions, the benefits may be canceled and the companies may be required to refund the amount of the benefits, in whole or in part, including interest.
-As of December 31, 2015, the Company's management believes that the Company and its Israeli subsidiaries met all conditions of the Law and letters of approval.
+As of December 31, 2016, the Company's management believes that the Company and its Israeli subsidiaries met all conditions of the Law and letters of approval.

-As of December 31, 2015, the tax benefits for the Company's "Privileged Enterprise" existing programs will expire within the period of 2016 to 2022.
+As of December 31, 2016, the tax benefits for the Company's "Privileged Enterprise" existing programs will expire within the period 2017 to 2022.

-As of December 31, 2015, retained earnings of the Company included approximately \$620,000 in taxexempt profits earned by the Company's "Approved Enterprises".
-If the retained tax-exempt income is distributed, with respect to the "Approved Enterprises" it would be taxed at the corporate tax rate applicable to such profits as if the Company had not elected the alternative tax benefits track (currently -25%), and an income tax liability would be incurred of approximately \$155,000 as of December 31, 2015.
+As of December 31, 2016, retained earnings of the Company included approximately \$630,000 in tax-exempt profits earned by the Company's "Approved Enterprises".
+If the retained tax-exempt income is distributed, with respect to the "Approved Enterprises" it would be taxed at the corporate tax rate applicable to such profits as if the Company had not elected the alternative tax benefits track (currently 25%), and an income tax liability would have been incurred of approximately \$157,500 as of December 31, 2016.